 Can you tell us how you got into the D&I space?

-Before I joined Kantar, I used to work at a bank called Standard Chartered.
+Before I joined Kantar, I used to work at a bank called Standard Chartered Bank.
 I came back from maternity leave during my time there and started a Lean In circle for returners from maternity leave.
 The concept of Lean In Circles had been put together by Sheryl Sandberg from Facebook at the time.
-The Circle I started was just a way to provide support to other women who were returning from maternity because they’re juggling a lot of things and it was just really helpful for me and the colleagues that were involved.
-Also, when I joined Kantar I knew I wanted to get involved in the DEI space and with supporting women, but I wasn’t entirely sure how and one of the women at an ERG at Kantar was advertising for a chair for that ERG, so I took that opportunity to apply on the basis that I was really passionate about building a community to ensure that women have sort of seen, heard their contributions valued so everyone can realise their full potential and I appreciate that.
+The Circle I started was a way to provide support to other women who were returning from maternity because they’re juggling a lot of things and it was just really helpful for me and the colleagues that were involved.
+Also, when I joined Kantar I knew I wanted to get involved in the DEI space and with supporting women, but I wasn’t entirely sure how.
+The Women at Kantar Employee Resource Group (ERG) was advertising for a chair for that ERG, so I took that opportunity to apply as I was really passionate about building a community to ensure that women are seen and heard with their contributions valued so everyone can realise their full potential.

-I’d worked in lots of different roles and it took me a bit of time to build up my understanding of what was unique about me and, you know, how I could really show up and make an impact in the workplace.
-I just thought that there was so much opportunity to help other women and help break down some of the barriers to ensure that there’s equal access to opportunities for everyone, so that’s really how it started.
+I’ve worked in lots of different roles and it took me a bit of time to build up my understanding of what was unique about me and how I could really show up and make an impact in the workplace.
+There is so much opportunity to help other women and help break down some of the barriers to ensure that there’s equal access to opportunities for everyone, so that’s really how it started.

 Can you walk us through your 9-5 schedule as someone who consistently liaises with people?